yushiwang233/term_project_360420_w2019-section1-lei-wang-zhou/bin/README.md

 Therefore, for the best strategy from our GA to good, It should resemble the TIT FOR TAT strategy in some ways.
 It should either beat or tie with TIT FOR TAT.
-It should possess some TFT's characteristics, and should have similar results as TIT FOR TAT when competing against AllC, AllD, and random strategies.
+It should possess some TFT's characteristics (when we analyze its moves in the simulation), and should have similar results as TIT FOR TAT when competing against AllC, AllD, and random strategies.